Chuck Taylor All-Stars: Early styles

 into the high-top's ankle patch, resulting in the design that became known as the Chuck Taylor All Star.

 In 1949, Converse made a black-and-white version of the All Star.
 In 1957, it introduced the low-cut "Oxford"-style version of the shoe, and in time the company began to produce All Stars in multiple colors and prints.
 Today, Converse makes the Chuck Taylor All Star in a variety of colors, styles, prints and fabrics.

 Only the high-cut shoe design features the ankle patch with the All Star logo, but the heel of the shoe's high- and low-cut designs include a glued-on label with an "ALL★STAR" logo.
 The low-cut shoes also have a tag with the same logo as the heel stitched onto the tongue.
-In 2013 the logo appearing on the heel and tongue was slightly altered to include "CONVERSE" in addition to "ALL★STAR," but the ankle patches of the high-cut shoes remained unchanged.
+In 2013 the logo appearing on the heel and tongue was slightly altered to include "CONVERSE" in addition to "ALL★STAR", but the ankle patches of the high-cut shoes remained unchanged.

 Chuck Taylor All Star '70

-In 2013, Converse launched the Chuck Taylor All Star '70, which featured a build similar to the All Stars used for basketball that were built in the late 1960s and early 1970s.
-This retro model was different from the then-current Chuck Taylor All Stars, as various changes that happened to the All Star shoes over the intervening three decades.
+In 2013, Converse launched the Chuck Taylor All Star '70, which featured a build similar to the All Stars used for basketball games built in the late 1960s and early 1970s.
+This retro model differed from the then-current Chuck Taylor All Stars, as various changes happened to the All Star shoes over the intervening three decades.
 The '70 model featured thicker canvas, a higher rubber midsole and foxing, thicker cushioning, a smaller toe cap, extra material that was stitched on the side wall behind the toe cap for reinforcement, a one-piece rubber bottom sole versus the three piece sole on the modern All Stars, and a black heel patch versus a white one on the modern All Star.